Leading the Way to a Safer World for Children

 Comprehensive culturally competent medical and mental health care is provided through the TLC Clinic, and includes an understanding of the impact of childhood trauma on children, as well as the micro-culture of children who are in out-of-home placement.

-The TLC Clinic (Transforming the Lives of Children) will serve as the "medical home" for children in out-of-home placement, providing comprehensive primary care services that include medical evaluation and treatment as well as psychological assessments and evidence-based therapy.
+The TLC Clinic (Transforming the Lives of Children) serves as the "medical home" for children in out-of-home placement, providing comprehensive primary care services that include medical evaluation and treatment as well as psychological assessments and evidence-based therapy.